 “But why isn’t it surprising?”
-Ben demanded, sitting forward, arcing his arm through the air for emphasis.
+Ben demanded, sitting forward.
 “She’s too young to be dropping to her knees, pawing at my pants, Cooper.
 What the hell is going on?”

 “As I told you, she’s desperate to throw me over,” Travis replied.
 “Having you fuck her would put a point on her scoreboard.
 A giant one, in fact, because you’re you.”